jvanmourik/NameplateScaling/README.md

 # Classic Nameplates

-A lightweight addon for World of Warcraft **Project Epoch** (3.3.5) that enhances the **default Blizzard nameplates**.
-It applies your UI scaling to nameplates (so they respect the same scaling as the rest of your UI) and introduces a few carefully chosen tweaks to improve readability and visual polish.
+Classic Nameplates is a lightweight addon for World of Warcraft: **Project Epoch** (3.3.5) that enhances the default Blizzard nameplates to more closely match the style and behavior from the Classic client.
+Features include UI scaling support, depth-based sorting, bar backgrounds, and introduces a few carefully chosen CVar tweaks to improve readability and visual polish.

 ## Installation